Shoulder Arthritis - Treatment in Adelaide

 Shoulder arthritis is joint inflammation leading to damage to the cartilage of the shoulder joint, the glenohumeral joint.
 The shoulder joint is a ball-and-socket joint allowing large range of motion.
 It is formed by the head of the upper arm bone (humerus) and the shallow socket of the shoulder blade (glenoid).
 Both the humeral head and the glenoid are lined by a layer of cartilage.
 This allows smooth movement of your shoulder with minimal friction and without any pain.

 In shoulder arthritis, the cartilage gets inflamed, damaged and wears away over time.
 This exposes the bone underneath the cartilage and leads to bone-on-bone contact.
 This can result in pain, stiffness, and reduced range of motion of your shoulder.
-There are different causes of shoulder arthritis, including:
+Find out more about shoulder arthritis at OrthoInfo or Healthdirect.

 Primary Osteoarthritis: This is the most common form of arthritis and occurs due to the natural wear and tear of the joint over time.
 It typically affects older individuals and can lead to joint pain, stiffness, and loss of function.